 Tips to help you adjust to wearing your hearing aids:

 - Be patient with your hearing aid journey – just like with new eyeglasses, your ears need time to adjust and get used to the feeling of your Lexie hearing aids.

 - Set reasonable expectations and goals – your Lexie hearing aid is there to provide amplification, but it will not always be perfect.
 Be realistic about what you expect your hearing device to assist with and how this can be achieved.
-Ask the Lexie hearing expert questions about anything you do not understand.
+Ask a Lexie Expert questions about anything you do not understand.